flashmaster-b/computergrain/README.md

 Multiple buffers can be chosen, that all have to be loaded on startup

-To use it, download the file and open it in the (https://supercollider.github.io/)[SuperCollider IDE].
+To use it, download the file and open it in the [https://supercollider.github.io/](SuperCollider IDE).
 More instruction on how to run are in the file.